 Sign out of the public computer.

 Remember to log out of public computers.
 Why?
 If you forget to log off, people could access your information on Canvas, MyWharton, or your email.
 Single sign-on between these services is a convenience but requires caution when sharing computers.
+Public workstations are forced to logout after standing idle for 30 minutes, but do not rely on this, always log out!

 At Home or on a Personal Computer